 Google is making it easier to download all your saved passwords from Chrome.
 It has long offered the ability to export the data, but the process has been complicated and cumbersome.
 That’s going to change “soon” with a new export system.

-As a long-time iPhotos user, I’ve taken my sweet time getting to know the new Photos app on OS X – it’s got a few differences in the way it does stuff.
+As a longtime iPhotos user, I’ve taken my sweet time getting to know the new Photos app in OS X. But I can tell you this much: It brings a few differences in the way it does stuff.

-One of the new subtleties of Photos is how it treats exporting your pictures.
-There are two ways to get your images out of the Photos app, one that will give you a smaller file, and one that will preserve the higher resolution, original photo.
+One of the new subtleties of the Mac’s Photos app is how it treats exporting your pictures.
+There are two ways to get your images out of the Photos app.
+One will give you a smaller file; the other will preserve the higher resolution of the original photo.

 Here’s how to make sure you’re exporting your photos at the quality you want.